mconnaker/aws-terraform-pipeline/readme.md

 3. *Deploys*: Deploys based on the terraform_apply.yml located in the Github repository.
 Uses **AWS CodeBuild**

 ## Requirements
 - private github repository containing the terraform_plan.yml and terraform_apply.yml.
-Should be in the root folder (see example folder)
+Should be in the root folder (see example repo for layout)
 - AWS account
 - Manually connect to Github for Source stage in aws console